dynatrace-oss/logstash-output-dynatrace/README.md

 [![Travis Build Status](https://travis-ci.com/logstash-plugins/logstash-output-example.svg)](https://travis-ci.com/logstash-plugins/logstash-output-example)

+> This project is developed and maintained by Dynatrace R&D.

-This is a plugin for [Logstash](https://github.com/elastic/logstash).
+Currently, this is a prototype and not intended for production use.

-It is fully free and fully open source.
-The license is Apache 2.0, meaning you are pretty much free to use it however you want in whatever way.
+It is not covered by Dynatrace support.

+A [Logstash](https://github.com/elastic/logstash) output plugin for sending logs to the Dynatrace [Generic log ingest API v2](https://www.dynatrace.com/support/help/how-to-use-dynatrace/log-monitoring/log-monitoring-v2/post-log-ingest/).
 ## Documentation

-Logstash provides infrastructure to automatically build documentation for this plugin.
-We provide a template file, index.asciidoc, where you can add documentation.
-The contents of this file will be converted into html and then placed with other plugin documentation in a [central location](http://www.elastic.co/guide/en/logstash/current/).

-- For formatting config examples, you can use the asciidoc `[source,json]` directive
-- For more asciidoc formatting tips, see the excellent reference here https://github.com/elastic/docs#asciidoc-guide

-## Need Help?

-Need help?
-Try #logstash on freenode IRC or the https://discuss.elastic.co/c/logstash discussion forum.
+Logstash provides plugin documentation in a [central location](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-dynatrace.html) ge

 ## Developing